evermeer/EVReflection/README.md

 - nullable type fields like Int?
 - properties based on an enum
 - an Array of nullable objects like [MyObject?]
-- generic properties
+- generic properties like var myVal:T = T()

-There are 2 possible workarounds for this.
+For all these issues there are workarounds.

-1. Using a difrent type like:
+1. The easiest workaround is just using a difrent type like:

 - Instead of an Int? you could use NSNumber?
 - Instead of [MyObject?] use [MyObject]
 - Instead of 'var status: StatysType' use 'var status:Int' and save the rawValue
 - Instead of a generic property use a specific property that can hold the data (a dictionary?)

-2. By overriding the setValue for key in the object itself (see WorkaroundsTests.swift to see the workaround for all these types in action).
+2. If you want to keep on using the same type, You can override the setValue forUndefinedKey in the object itself.
+See WorkaroundsTests.swift and WorkaroundSwiftGenericsTests.swift to see the workaround for all these types in action.

-- For generic properties the protocol EVGenericsKVC is required.
+- For generic properties the protocol EVGenericsKVC is required. see WorkaroundSwiftGenericsTests.swift
-- For arrays with nullable objects the protocol EVArrayConvertable is required
+- For arrays with nullable objects the protocol EVArrayConvertable is required. see WorkaroundsTests.swift

 ## Using EVReflection in your own App

-'EVReflection' is now available through the dependency manager [CocoaPods](http://cocoapods.org).
+'EVReflection' is available through the dependency manager [CocoaPods](http://cocoapods.org).
 You do have to use cocoapods version 0.36 or later

 You can just add EVReflection to your workspace by adding the folowing 2 lines to your Podfile: